Mexico to boost output of staple foods in plan to curb inflation | Business

 Mexico will increase production of staple foods such as corn, rice and beans as part of a plan agreed with business leaders to control consumer price inflation which is at a two-decade high, Finance Minister Rogelio Ramirez de la O said on Wednesday.

-Mexican annual inflation reached 7.72% in the first half of April, an over 20-year high which could prompt more interest rate increases by the central bank.
+Mexican annual inflation reached 7.72% in the first half of April, an over-20-year high that could prompt more interest rate increases by the central bank.
 Goldman Sachs economist Alberto Ramos called increasing the supply of food and grains, reducing import tariffs and staying away from coercive measures and outright price controls "positive developments."

 But Ramos underscored that it was unclear how food supply would increase significantly in the short-term, and said any additional local food and grains supply was likely to still be more expensive due to rising fertilizer and production costs.
 "The international and LatAm experience with price controls and 'voluntary price agreements' is not positive since they tend to be very ineffective beyond the very short-term to keep inflation under control, create distortions in relative prices, and repressed prices usually lead to larger increases later on," said Ramos.